LucasDower/ObjToSchematic/README.md

   <img src="res/samples/editor.png">
   <sub>"Cut Fish" (https://skfb.ly/orWLC) by Suushimi<br>is licensed under Creative Commons Attribution-NonCommercial (http://creativecommons.org/licenses/by-nc/4.0/).</sub>
 </p>

-### Advanced

-#### Block Palettes
-You can create your own block palettes to fit the build you desire.
-When you select this palette, the generated structure will only use the blocks defined in your palette.
-To create a palette, list every block you want to use in `/tools/new-palette-blocks`.
-A list of every supported block can be found in `/tools/all-supported-blocks`.
-When your list is complete, run `npm run palette`, (make sure you run `npm run build` before  the first time you do this).
-If everything is successful, the next time you run the program you'll be able to select your new palette in the 'Block palette' dropdown.

-#### Texture Atlases
-If you play Minecraft with a resource pack, you will probably want to build your own texture atlas.
-This way the program will use the same resource pack for its visualisation and more accurate colour-to-block conversions can be made.
-To do this, run `npm run atlas` (make sure you run `npm run build` before the first time you do this) and follow the instructions.
-If everything is successful, the next time you run the program you'll be able to select your resource pack in the 'Texture atlas' dropdown.

-#### Headless
-If you want to use the program without using the GUI, you can edit `/tools/headless-config.ts` and run `npm run headless` (make sure to run `npm run build` after **each time** you edit the `headless-config.ts`).

 ## Progress
 The progress tracker and remaining to-dos are now maintained in the [Discord](https://discord.gg/McS2VrBZPD) server's #to-do channel.